What to Wear in Europe this Summer

 - Cell Phone – We only bring one cell phone as they are expensive to replace if stolen.
 It was turned on for international roaming before we left and was to be used for emergency purposes only.
 As we are T-mobile subscribers, we do get from data in most countries which does come in handy.

 - Camera – Unless you are a professional photograph or enthusiast, I don’t recommend a DLSR camera.
 True compact (and light) alternatives are the Sony NEX for a mirrorless system and the Canon S120 for a point-and-shoot.

 When packing clothes I bring a few items that are still wearable but on the way to Goodwill to leave behind and make room for souvenirs.

 - 5 Plain Colored T-shirts – I’m American, and I like my t-shirts.
-However, printed t-shirts are tacky in Europe.
+However, printed t-shirts stand out in Europe.
 Plain colored t-shirts blend in fine.
-Three of my five were black.
-(For regular blog followers that notice I wear a black t-shirt in most photos, I don’t just wear the same shirt over-and-over.
-I have a drawer full of plain black t-shirts.)
+I prefer black as they can also be worn out to dinner at night.

 - Newsboy Hat

 - 5 Polo Shirts – Three regular fashion polos.
 Two were breathable Champion polos – great for hot days!

 - 2 Short Sleeve Button Down Shirts

 - 2 Pullovers – If you go in the heat of the summer and are visiting mostly Southern Europe, you may not need these.
 (Hint, one of these should be a leave behind as sweaters are bulky.)